 The medical record should reflect the intensity of examination that is being billed in all instances.
 Claim submissions will be audited to ensure compliance.
 Audits include the review of medical records, including the records documenting all test results billed (i.e. photos, OCTs, etc.).

-In an effort to improve HEDIS and Star Ratings performance, we require you to submit CPT II and ICD-10 codes, on claims, to demonstrate performance and diagnosis for diabetic members: Please see Exhibit J: HEDIS/Stars Performance Reporting for more information.
+In an effort to improve the Healthcare Effectiveness Data and Information Set (HEDIS[®]) and Star Ratings performance, we require you to submit CPT II and ICD-10 codes, on claims, to demonstrate performance and diagnosis for diabetic members: